Grief & Loss

 Oceans Grief and Loss Course Outline

-Our programme follows a general pattern that you will find with most Grief and Loss support programmes with an emphasis on using a Solution Focused approach.
-We take time in the early sessions to connect with each other and build trust within the group.
-We discuss our feelings, in particular, the emotions associated with grief and helpful ways to live with our loss/es.
-This builds up to the point of telling our story of loss and the memories related to the missing person.
-After this, we talk about change and the strengths we possess to live with the changes associated with our grief and the people and things that will support us in the future.
+Our programme follows a general pattern that you will find with most Grief and Loss peer support programmes.
+We use a Solution Focused approach that amplifies the strengths and coping skills that each member brings to the group.
+We take time in the early sessions to connect with each other, build trust within the group and discuss the individual best hopes from being part of the group.
+We talk about our feelings, in particular, the emotions associated with grief and helpful ways to live with our loss/es.
+This builds up to the point of telling our story of loss and the memories related to their missing person.
+After this, we talk about change and the strengths we possess to live with the changes associated with our grief and the people and things around us that will support us in the future.

-This is a supported journey that we can celebrate at the end to have been part of each other's life and story.
+This is a well-supported journey that we can celebrate at the end to have been part of each other's life and story.

 At the end of this form is a "SUBMIT" button and when you press this you should get a message about the email you will be sent.
-If you don't get this message it means there is an error so please scroll up and down to find the missing fields that you have not completed and try again.
+If you don't get this message it means there is an error so please scroll through the form again to find the missing fields that you have not completed and try again.

 Kia ora, I'm Matt Cameron